Ollie Matson: Chicago Cardinals

 Ollie Matson was drafted in the first round of the 1952 NFL draft by the Chicago Cardinals, third pick overall.
 He went on to share 1952 Rookie of the Year honors with Hugh McElhenny of the San Francisco 49ers.
 Matson was named first-team All-Pro by the AP and second-team All-Pro by United Press International (UPI), and was selected to play in the Pro Bowl.
 He returned two kickoffs for touchdowns in his rookie year, including a 100-yard return, both leading the league; and was second in yards per kickoff return (31.2).

 Matson missed the entire 1953 season while serving in the United States Army.
-During his year of service at Fort Ord, California, he was named the MVP of the All-Army football team.
-He returned to the Cardinals in 1954, and averaged 5.0 yards per rushing attempt and 18 yards per reception, while starting in eight games.
+During his year of service at Fort Ord, California, he was named the MVP of the All-Army football team, and the Fort Ord team defeated the Quantico Marines Devil Dogs in the December 1953 edition of the Poinsettia Bowl, an armed forces football championship game held several times in the early 1950s, with Matson scoring two touchdowns against the Marines.

+Matson returned to the Cardinals in 1954, and averaged 5.0 yards per rushing attempt and 18 yards per reception, while starting in eight games.
 He had a total of 506 rushing yards and 611 receiving yards, with seven total touchdowns.
 He had an interception as a defensive back.
 He returned 11 punts including one for a touchdown, and 17 kickoffs including a 91-yard touchdown return.
 He was in the top ten players in yards per rushing attempt, yards per reception, and yards per kickoff return.
 He was selected to the Pro Bowl for a second time, and was named first-team All-Pro by the AP, UPI, Newspaper Enterprise Association (NEA) and The Sporting News.

 In 1955, Matson led the league in punt return total yards (245), longest punt return (78 yards) and punt returns for touchdowns (2), to go along with 712 total yards rushing and receiving.
 He was selected to the Pro Bowl, and again was named first-team All-Pro by the AP, UPI, The Sporting News and the NEA.
 In 1956, he had a career high in rushing with 924 yards (4.8 yards per attempt), and a 105-yard kickoff return for a touchdown.
 He was again selected to Pro Bowl, and was again named first-team All-Pro by the AP, NEA and UPI and first-team All-Conference by The Sporting News.